wood1986/ln/README.md

 * `m`: message
 * `j`: json

-### 6. Why does ln not use a readable name?
+### 6. Why doesn't ln use a readable name?

 * This can make the write process and the file size slightly faster and smaller respectively.

 ### 7. Existing logging libraries have rotation problem with cluster module.
-Why does ln not have this issue?
+Why doesn't ln have this issue?

 * Both bunyan and log4js rename the log file on rotation.
 The disaster happens on file renaming under cluster environment because of double files renaming.
 * bunyan suggests using the process id as a part of the filename to tackle this issue.
 However, this will generate too many files.